better-internet/radworks-docs/docs/community/05_rad_token.md

     title="Incentivization"
     cta="Coming soon!"
   >
-    The Radworks Seed Network (RSN) is a decentralized network of seed node operators providing storage and retrieval services for the Radicle network.
+    The Radworks Seed Network (RSN) is building a decentralized network of seed node operators that provide storage and retrieval services for the Radicle network.
 The RAD token will be used to reward seed nodes that provide these services to the RSN.
   </Button>
 </Grid>